Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/coronavirus/tutorial_homology.md

 {: style="font-size: medium;"}

 ## Robetta
-Robetta is a publicly available software resource that uses the same software as the distributed Rosetta@home project that we mentioned earlier in this module.
+Robetta is a publicly available software resource that uses the same software as the distributed Rosetta@home project.
 As with SWISS-MODEL, we will provide Robetta a single chain of the SARS-CoV-2 spike protein.

 First, if you have not already done so, download the sequence of the chain: <a href="../_pages/coronavirus/files/CoV2SpikeProteinSeq.txt" download>SARS-CoV-2 spike chain sequence</a>.